 My friends gave me a crash course in bartering when I traveled to Mexico in college: If a store has air conditioning, the retailer freezes its prices as well.

-It’s hard to negotiate with retail stores.
+It’s hard to haggling for discounts and negotiate with retail stores.
 They have a lot of overhead and often price their wares in order to earn a specific profit margin.
 But it isn’t impossible to negotiate.
 One of the best ways that you can open the conversation is to simply ask, “Is that the best price you can do?”
 This is a very powerful question.
 Retailers may surprise you by offering you a discount simply by asking for it.

 Call About Cable, Phone and Internet Service